dabrahams/bbproto/README.markdown

-1. **A clean source directory** can be maintained only at the cost of requiring the user to create a symbolic link to the configuration file from the bot directory, as the `test` script does.
-[In the current release 0.8.3, and in the development trunk prior to 2011-04-17, `buildbot checkconfig` would do its work in a temporary *shallow copy* of the bot directory.
-That added a further restriction that the symbolic link be absolute and not relative, and complicated the use of Python submodules.]
-Buildbot leaves its droppings in the bot directory and the source tree remains untouched.
+1. **A clean source directory** can be maintained only at the cost of requiring the user to create a symbolic link to the configuration file from the bot directory, as the `test` script does, *and* requiring the source directory to maintain the name `bbotproto` as described in the "Testing" section above (traditionally it doesn't matter what you call the top-level of a source checkout, but it matters here).
+Buildbot now leaves its droppings in the bot directory and the source tree remains untouched.
 Buildbot could be improved by allowing the user to specify separate `--bot-directory=` and configuration file arguments on the `create-master` command line so that this symlink would be unneeded.

+   In the current release 0.8.3, and in the development trunk prior to 2011-04-17, `buildbot checkconfig` would do its work in a temporary *shallow copy* of the bot directory.
+That added a further restriction that the symbolic link be absolute and not relative, and complicated the use of Python submodules.

 2. **Modular code** implies the ability to use Python submodules.
    That is currently complicated by goals 3 and 4 (see below).
 With